Eastern Old Japanese: Varieties

 the provinces of Shinano, Suruga and Tōtōmi.

 He states that these dialects form a continuum with the varieties of Nara Old Japanese, with North Eastern Old Japanese constituting the most divergent variety.

 However, the majority of songs and poems do not have information on their provenance.

-John Kupchik (2023) calls all of these varieties Azuma Old Japanese, consisting of two dialects: Töpo-Suruga Old Japanese in the three provinces of Frellesvig's southern area and Eastern Old Japanese in the rest.
-The former dialect lacks attested Ainu loanwords.
+John Kupchik (2023) refers to all of these varieties as Azuma Old Japanese, consisting of two dialects: Töpo-Suruga Old Japanese in the three provinces of Frellesvig's southern area, and Eastern Old Japanese in the rest.
+The former dialect lacks attested loanwords in Ainu languages.
 He remarks on the differences in the spelling of the two varieties.
 In earlier work, he had separated the dialects of Shinano province as Central Old Japanese due to the absence of innovations shared with his Töpo-Suruga and Eastern Old Japanese groups.

 Typology

-Eastern Old Japanese is a SOV language (Note: Like the other Japonic languages.) with a structure including a modifier at the start of the sentence, although there are exceptions.
+Like the other Japonic languages, Eastern Old Japanese has a subject–object–verb word order with a structure that includes a modifier at the beginning of the sentence, although there are exceptions.
 There are many suffixes, but unlike most SOV languages, there are also prefixes.

-Morphologically it is principally an agglutinative language, but blend words also exist.
+Morphologically, it is principally an agglutinative language, but portmanteaus also exist.